-Imagine for a moment that you live in a city with a problem.
+Imagine you live in a city with a problem.
 The gardeners in your city have recently taken to putting out garden gnomes and they’re mind-bogglingly ugly.
 The gardeners have even started competing to see who can place the biggest gnome in their garden.
-Obviously, this won't stand.
+Obviously, this won’t stand.

 The mayor knows you’re an aspiring data scientist and approaches you for help.
 She wants somebody to track the location of all of the gnomes and develop a way to predict their locations.
 It’s a ridiculous task, but somebody has to do it.

 As it turns out, the garden gnomes are all placed in a straight line through the city.
 This means you can create tools that tell you the location of a garden gnome if you know where it’s located either north-south or east-west.
 In other words: linear regression.

 In this case the relationship would be between the location of garden gnomes in the east-west dimension and the location of garden gnomes in the north-south dimension.
 The result is a single equation empowering you to calculate one if you know the other.

 Note that linear regression is the simplest form of regression there is.
 There are two characteristics that make that the case.
 First, it’s only capable of capturing linear relationships.
 If there’s an exponential trend in your data, better not use it.
 Logarithmic?
 Nope, not that either.
 There are ways to massage the data to use linear regression on those data sets, but it can’t be done straight away.